What triggers disconnection?

 My body still went through a normal days routine such as feeding Rusty and entertaining him.
 Making myself food and ...
 I was about to say having a shower and washing the pots.
 But I didn’t do that.
 I didn’t wash the pots or have a shower.
 I still haven’t exercised since promising myself I would do it EVERY DAY on January 1st.
 Pretty sure that is written in the diary so I can't even pretend I didn’t.
 I am 2 weeks in now.
 Where has that time gone?

-I just felt distracted.
+I got home then I just felt distracted.
 It was nothing in particular and then everything at the same time.
 Why hadn’t I done anything today?
 Maybe I needed time to relax?
 Maybe I am nervous about work?
 Shit... now I am thinking about work.
 The other guy left last week that means even more pressure for me when I return.
 I still haven’t been able to sort out pickups or drop-offs (covid laws permitting) for Alex to nursery since their times don’t work great around my job as they are short-staffed but don’t want to hire anyone else at the minute due to covid even though they promised it would be sorted by January but who knew that covid would drag on so far it has delayed my settlement which has taken so long what about...